 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, which amends the presentation and accounting for certain financial instruments, including liabilities measured at fair value under the fair value option and equity investments.
 The ASU also updates fair value presentation and disclosure requirement for financial instruments measured at amortized cost.
 ASU 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, beginning after June 15, 2018.
-In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial assets and Financial Liabilities, which clarified certain aspects of the guidance on recognizing and measuring financial assets and liabilities in ASU 2016-01.
+In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, which clarified certain aspects of the guidance on recognizing and measuring financial assets and liabilities in ASU 2016-01.
 The amendments in ASU 2018-03 are effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, beginning after June 15, 2018.
-The Company is not required to adopt these amendments until before adopting the amendments in Update 2016-01.
-It is management's opinion that this ASU will not have a material impact on the Company's consolidated financial statements.
-Upon adoption, the fair value of financial instruments measured at amortized cost will be determined using an exit price notion in the Company's fair value disclosures.
+ASU 2016-01 became effective for the Company on October 1, 2018.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.
+In accordance with the guidance contained in this ASU, the fair value of financial instruments previously measured at amortized cost was determined using an exit price notion in the Company's fair value disclosures in Footnote 22, Fair Value Measurements.

 In February 2016, the FASB issued ASU 2016-02, Leases, which amends lease accounting guidance by requiring that lessees recognize the assets and liabilities arising from leases on the balance sheet.
 Additionally, the ASU requires entities to disclose both quantitative and qualitative information regarding their leasing activities.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, which is October 1, 2019 for the Company.
-The Company has not yet completed its evaluation of ASU 2016-02.
+Management has completed its evaluation of ASU 2016-02 and does not believe that it will have a material impact on the Company's consolidated financial statements and results of operations.
+The Company will recognize right-of-use assets and lease liabilities of approximately \$8.5 million for substantially all of its operating leases, based on the present value of the minimum commitments under non-cancellable leases, as of the date of adoption.